-OutFind.ca and “Out think, out search, out find” are trademarks exploited by the author of this blog.
+OutFind.ca and “Out smart, out find” are trademarks exploited by the author of this website and blog.

-The contents of this blog are (c) Olivier Charbonneau and licensed under a Creative Commons Attribution licence.
+The contents of this blog are © Olivier Charbonneau and licensed under a Creative Commons Attribution licence.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.